 Where To Buy The GCHawk

-With the GCHawk, it’s important to have a good simulator studio with enclosure, screen, hitting mat and projector.
-For this, you can check out the relevant sections of our guide on how to build a golf simulator step-by-step, or you can look through The Indoor Golf Shop’s excellent GCHawk simulator packages here.
+For this, you can check out the relevant sections of our guide on how to build a golf simulator step-by-step, or you can check out awesome studio packages like this and this.
 You will also need a good computer that can run simulation software.

 Final Verdict